 Propagule survival

 To determine if the survival of Sargassum propagules was influenced by exposure to herbivores, a Bayesian generalised linear model with a gamma error distribution and a log-link function was used.
 The proportion of propagules remaining on each tile after six days on the reef was used as the response variable.
 The model included the fixed effects of habitat, treatment (caged or uncaged) and site, with an interaction term included for the relationship between habitat and treatment.
 Including site in the interaction did not improve model fit, determined using leave-one-out cross-validation (Vehtari et al. 2018), therefore site was included as an additive fixed effect.
-Weakly informative priors were used on slope coefficients (normal(0,5)), intercept coefficients (normal(0,5)) and the error standard deviation (Cauchy(0,5)), with 5000 iterations, a warmup of 2500, a thinning factor of five and three chains.
+Weakly informative priors were used on slope coefficients (normal(0,5)), intercept coefficients (normal(0,5)) and the gamma shape parameter (Gamma(0.1, 0.1)), with 2000 iterations, a warmup of 200, a thinning factor of two and three chains.
 Planned contrasts were used to compare the survival of propagules on caged vs. exposed tiles between habitats and sites using 95 % higher posterior density intervals.

 Grazing

 To determine if grazing differed between tiles with and without propagules, Bayesian interactive generalised linear mixed effects models with a negative binomial error distribution and a log-link function were used.
 The run for the total bites for all species combined, and for any species that took bites on at least three tile pairs each day (i.e., Ecsenius stictus, Pomacentrus spp. and Ctenochaetus striatus).
 A negative binomial error distribution was used because the models fitted with Poisson error distribution showed evidence of overdispersion.
 The models included the fixed effects of substratum (with vs without propagules), habitat and site, with an interaction term included for the relationship between habitat and substratum.
 Including site in the interaction did not improve model fit, determined using leave-one-out cross-validation (Vehtari et al., 2018), therefore, site was included as an additive fixed effect.
 Ctenochaetus striatus only took bites on tiles on the reef crest, therefore habitat was not included in the model for this species.
 Day nested within tile was included as a random factor, to account for the non-independence of days, and tiles within a pair.
-For the model of total bites (i.e., all species combined) weakly informative priors were used on intercept (normal(0,5)) and slope coefficients (normal(0,5)) and error standard deviation () with 5000 iterations, a warmup of 2500, three chains and a thinning factor of Planned contrasts were used to compare the difference in bites between substratum with and without propagules in each habitat and site combination.
+For the models of total bites (i.e., all species combined) and species specific bites weakly informative priors were used on intercept (normal(0,5)) and slope coefficients (normal(0,5)),error standard deviation (Student_t(3, 0, 2.5)) and the gamma shape parameter (Gamma(0.1, 0.1)) with 2000 iterations, a warmup of 200, three chains and a thinning factor of two, Planned contrasts were used to compare the difference in bites between substratum with and without propagules in each habitat and site combination.

 For all models, diagnostic plots were examined to ensure chains were well mixed and had converged on a stable posterior distribution, that there was no evidence of autocorrelation and that priors were sufficiently wider than posterior values.
 All values of Rhat were less than 1.05 and sampling chain estimates corresponded to the observed data.

 All statistical analyses were conducted in R version 3.6.0 (R Core Team, 2019) and Bayesian models fitted in STAN with Markov Chain Monte Carlo sampling using the ‘brms’ package (version 2.13.0; Bürkner 2017, 2018).
-Summaries of model outputs were created using the ‘tidybayes’ (version 2.1.1; Kay 2020) and ‘emmeans’ (version 1.4.7; Lenth, 2020)package.
+Summaries of model outputs were created using the ‘tidybayes’ (version 2.1.1; Kay 2020) and ‘emmeans’ (version 1.4.7; Lenth, 2020)packages.

 Results